benito-gallardo/element-documentation/references/styling-your-block-with-css/README.md

 #### Avoid important tags

-In order to make a site Google AMP complaint, [you are unable to use `!important` tags in your CSS](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages/).
+In order to make a site Google AMP complaint, [you are unable to use `!important` qualifiers in your CSS](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages/).